tkriik/libarrow/README.md

 q *= q;		// q = {0.25, 0.25, 0.25, 1}
 m += 3;		// m = {4, 5, 6, 7, 8, 9, 10, 11, 12}
 ```
-See [GCC's documentation on vector extensions](https://gcc.gnu.org/onlinedocs/gcc/Vector-Extensions.html) for more information on operating on vectorized data types.
+See [Clang's](http://clang.llvm.org/docs/LanguageExtensions.html#vectors-and-extended-vectors) or [GCC's](https://gcc.gnu.org/onlinedocs/gcc/Vector-Extensions.html) respective documentation pages for more information about vectorized data types.

 ## Status
 The vector and matrix modules are nearing completion while the quaternion module is still well underway.
 No comprehensive tests and benchmarks have been written either.
 I would not recommend using this library yet.

 ## Requirements
-GCC with support for vector extensions.
+Clang or GCC with support for vector extensions.

+## Notes
+* The 2D single-precision vector takes 16 bytes when compiled with GCC on a 32-bit platform due to certain x86-specific floating-point conventions.
+* I am by no means an expert on linear algebra.
+Let me know if you find errors and/or have any suggestions on improving this library.

 ## Reference
 ### Vector